 There are many legitimate reasons why artwork might not fit with a particular venue–you have abstract work while they want to show landscapes, it’s too big, too small, too political, not political enough, does not fit in with the theme of “Music on the Boardwalk” etc etc.

 I was recommended to a New York City gallery by two friends with personal connections there, and told that the gallery was seeking more painters for an exhibition in May.
 After some emails back and forth, this is the reply I got from the gallery:

 “We have no more space for May, and I do not think the subject of your artwork would fit into the gallery.
 The owner wants to keep the exhibits family, including small children, oriented.”

 A lack of space is a sufficient answer all on its own.
 That they went farther and brandished the families-with-small-children card really got my blood boiling.

 This is not a new question, and it’s a rhetorical one anyway, but how did the word “family” get co-opted like this?
 The family I grew up in had gay people in it and we loved them–even as small children.
-The family I want to start with Mia will be family-oriented and will include small children.

 By saying that my work is not suitable for families to view, the gallerist is trying to taint me and my work, which I do not accept.

 “By giving ourselves permission to speak directly to LGBT youth, Terry and I gave permission to all LGBT adults everywhere to speak to LGBT youth.
 It forced straight people–politicians, teachers, preachers, and parents–to decide whose side they were on.
 Were they going to come to the defense of bullied LGBT teenagers?
 Or were they going to remain silent and, by so doing, give aid and comfort to the young anti-gay bullies who attack LGBT children in schools and the adult anti-gay bullies at conservative “family” organizations who attack LGBT people for a living?”